EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 docker context use docker-vm
 ```

-(You can see all the available contexts and switch between them: `docker context
+(You can see all the available contexts and switch between them:
-ls`, the script automatically created the `docker-vm` context for you.)
+`docker context ls`, the script automatically created the `docker-vm`
+context for you.
+The docker context references the name listed in your
+`~/.ssh/config` not the IP address.)

-Now you should be able to control the remote Docker server using the local
+Now you should be able to control the remote Docker server using the
-Docker client.
-Try running this from your workstation:
+local Docker client.
+Try running this from your local workstation:

 ```
 docker info | head